lml/sketchily/README.md

 The f.sketchily format accepts a method name and an options hash.
 The sketchily format accepts an object name, a method name and an options hash.
 The sketchily_tag format accepts a tag name, the svg string to be edited and an options hash.
-Currently available options are width, height, show_menu (true if you want svg-edit's menu to be displayed) and other standard html attributes.
+Currently available options are width, height, show_menu (true if you want svg-edit's menu to be displayed), hide_image_tool (true if you want to hide the image tool button) and other standard html attributes.
 It is recommended that the database entries associated with sketchily form elements be of type 'text'.

 ## Contributing